imkk000/note-taking/AWS/Certification/DVA-C02/IAM.md

+# Summary
+- Users: mapped to a physical user, has a password for AWS Console
+- Groups: contains users only
+- Policies: JSON document that outlines permissions for users or groups
+- Roles: for EC2 instances or AWS services
+- Security: MFA + Password Policy
+- AWS CLI: manage your AWS services using the command-line
+- AWS SDK: manage your AWS services using a programming language
+- Access Keys: access AWS using the CLI or SDK
+- Audit: IAM Credential Reports and IAM Access Advisor

+# IAM Best Practices
+- Don't use the root account except for AWS account setup
+- One physical user = One AWS user
+- Assign users to groups and assign permissions to groups
+- Create a strong password policy
+- Use and enforce the use of MFA
+- Create and use Roles for giving permissions to AWS services
+- Use Access Keys for Programmatic Access (CLI/SDK)
+- Audit permissions of the account using IAM Credentials Report and IAM Access Advisor
+- **Never share IAM users and Access Keys**

 # IAM: Users and Groups
 - IAM = Identity and Access Management, Global Services
 - Root account created by default, shouldn't be used or shared